-Numerous performers appear on campus.
-The Student Activities Committee (SAC) plans, promotes, and produces events featuring bands, comedians, coffeehouse singers, and novelty entertainers.
-The Cottey College Performing Arts Series sponsors performances each year.
-Performances span the realm of music, theatre, and dance.
+There is a dynamic activities program on campus.
+The Student Activities Committee (SAC) plans, promotes, and produces events featuring bands, comedians, magicians, and novelty entertainers.
+Other events include Grocery BINGOs, intramurals, custom-made products, movies, and road trips.
+The Cottey College Performing Arts Series sponsors performances each year that span the realm of music, theatre, and dance.
 Students are admitted free to all campus performances, except student organization fundraisers.
 Some performances will sell out.